2014–15 Washington State Cougars men's basketball team

 The 2014–15 Washington State Cougars men's basketball team represented Washington State University during the 2014–15 NCAA Division I men's basketball season.
 This was Ernie Kent's first year as head coach at Washington State.
 The Cougars played their games at the Beasley Coliseum as members of the Pac-12 Conference.
-They finished the season 13–18, 7–11 in Pac-12 play to finish in a three way tie for eighth place.
+They finished the season 13–18, 7–11 in Pac-12 play to finish in a three-way tie for eighth place.
 They lost in the first round of the Pac-12 tournament to California.

 Previous season

 The 2014–15 Cougars finished the season with an overall record of 10–21, and 3–15 in the Pac-12 to finish in eleventh place.
 They lost in the first round of the Pac-12 tournament to Stanford.
-On March 18, 2014 it was announced that Ken Bone was fired after 5 seasons as head coach.
+On March 18, 2014, it was announced that Ken Bone had been fired after five seasons as head coach.